GitMje/gitmje.github.io/_posts/2020-11-25-ado-auditing.md

 2. Follow the steps to [Set up an Azure Monitor Log stream](https://docs.microsoft.com/en-us/azure/devops/organizations/audit/auditing-streaming?view=azure-devops#set-up-an-azure-monitor-log-stream){:target="_blank"}

-3. Once you've completed these instructions, you will see a new log called `AzureDevOpsAuditing` in the `LogManagement` solution.
+3. Once you've completed these instructions, you will see a new log called `AzureDevOpsAuditing` in the `LogManagement` solution of Log Analytics.
 See [this reference](https://docs.microsoft.com/en-us/azure/azure-monitor/reference/tables/AzureDevOpsAuditing){:target="_blank"} for the column definitions.
 It may take a couple of minutes to see `AzureDevOpsAuditing` as it won't appear until events occur in Azure DevOps.
 ![ado-audit-1](/assets/2020-11-25-ado-auditing/ado-audit-1.png)

 4. Click the eye icon that appears next to the `AzureDevOpsAuditing` and it will generate a query that will show you the raw data.